Brighouse: Buildings

-The town's mills have under gone an extensive programme of renovation and become loft-style apartments.
+The town's mills have undergone an extensive programme of renovation and become loft-style apartments.

-Brighouse Library is a large building and in addition to its normal lending library services provides facilities for language courses; internet access and fax facilities.
+Brighouse Library is a large building and in addition to its normal lending library services provides facilities for language courses, internet access and fax facilities.
 Like most public buildings wheelchair access is provided.
 There is also a small cafe and a lift for access to all floors.

 The main shopping streets are Commercial Street and Bethel Street.
-Shops include Wilko, Boyes, Czerwik (a specialist cheese and wine shop), Lords Photography, Harrison Lord Gallery & Studio, Domino's Pizza, Just Books, Design 55, Superdrug, Boots, Hallmarks, Thorntons, M&Co and Jack Fulton.
-Additionally, there is a Sainsbury's and a Lidl.
 In early 2000, a financial agreement made between Tesco and Brighouse Sports Club, allowed for a huge new Tesco superstore to be built on the site of the former club, and the old Tesco became Wilkos.
 The deal also enabled the sports club to build new premises almost a mile away (1.5 km) on land at Russell Way, Bailiff Bridge.

 The Old Ship Inn has a painted legend along the front, saying that the exterior timbers were salvaged from an old ship.
 Originally called The Prince of Wales, the building was rebuilt from timbers reclaimed from HMS Donegal in 1926.

-The town also has other public houses and restaurants to choose from including the local Wetherspoons, The Richard Oastler.
-Plus a micropub the Market Tavern among others.
-Restaurants include Meze and Bellini's for Mediterranean food.
-Plus the Royal Delhi for curry.
+The ROKT building on Mill Royd Street is the UK's tallest outdoor man-made climbing wall, at 36m tall it is taller than the Tower of London, although it is temporarily closed as a result of flooding and financial losses during the COVID 19 Pandemic.

 Religion

 St James Church, Brighouse

 St James's Church, which was a chapel of ease for the Parish Church of Saint Martin in Brighouse, opened in 1870, with a congregation of 450.
 An organ was installed in the same year.
-Two stained glass windows from the William Morris factory, designed by Edward Burne-Jones were installed in July 1871.
+Two stained glass windows from the William Morris factory, designed by Edward Burne-Jones, were installed in July 1871.
 Further windows were added at later dates by other designers.
 In 1900 William Camm the organist paid for the fitting of a window in memory of his mother.
 A further window to commemorate the curate Rev Alban Bodley Mace (1915), who was killed in action at Salonika during 1916, serving with the Allied Expeditionary Force.
 The chancel screen was designed by G. H. Woodhouse of Manchester.
 St James Church was last used on 27 December 1970; and then demolished, with the land used for residential properties.
-The stained glass windows were removed and taken into the care of the Cliffe Castle Museum in Keighley where they can now be viewed.
+The stained glass windows were removed and taken into the care of the Cliffe Castle Museum in Keighley, where they can now be viewed.

-St Josephs Church, Brighouse
+St Joseph's Church, Brighouse

 St Joseph's Catholic Church was built in the early 1900s, on Martin Street.
 In 1879 a primary school was established, using the church hall from Monday to Friday.
-It remained in use until 4 September 1961, when a new school was built on Finkel Street.
+It remained in use until 4 September 1961, when a new school was built on Finkil Street.
 The church is aligned with St Patrick's Catholic Church in Elland.